Getting Started¶

 Use

-command to check the device name as follows.Before inserting the SD card
+lsblkcommand to check the device name as follows.Before inserting the SD card

 After inserting the SD card